Freezing of a lake example

 • use FluxFunction for complex boundary conditions,

-• track energy budgets.
+• track energy budgets and verify conservation.

 Install dependencies